-Eyelash Treatment (LATISSE®)
+LATISSE® Eyelash Treatment in Dallas

 Eyelash Growth Treatment

 Have you always wanted longer, fuller, lusher eyelashes?
 Have your lashes grown thin or sparse with age?
 LATISSE® (bimatoprost ophthalmic solution) is an effective treatment.
 LATISSE® is not a temporary fix or a cosmetic illusion.
 It encourages the growth and thickening of your natural lashes for real results that last.
-LATISSE® is the only prescription treatment for eyelash growth that is approved by the United States Food & Drug Administration (FDA).
+LATISSE® is the only prescription treatment for eyelash growth approved by the Food & Drug Administration (FDA).

 Get the facts about LATISSE®:

-- LATISSE® is a once-a-day topical treatment, applied to the base of the upper eyelashes for results in as little as eight weeks and total results 12 to 16 weeks into treatment
+- LATISSE® is a once-a-day topical treatment, applied to the base of the upper eyelashes for results in as little as eight weeks and total results 12 to 16 weeks into treatment.

-- LATISSE® was developed by Allergan, a giant in the pharmaceutical eye care market backed by 60 years of experience and research
+- LATISSE® was developed by Allergan, a giant in the pharmaceutical eye care market backed by 60 years of experience and research.

-- LATISSE® is effective because of its ingredient, bimatoprost, and secures real and lasting results from the inside out
+- LATISSE® is effective because of its ingredient, bimatoprost, and secures real and lasting results from the inside out.

-- LATISSE® produces noticeable, measurable results: thicker, fuller, darker lashes, with 78% of participants reporting significant eyelash increase by week 16 in a clinical study
+- LATISSE® produces noticeable, measurable results: thicker, fuller, darker lashes, with 78% of participants reporting significant eyelash increase by week 16 in a clinical study.

-- LATISSE® is not an over the counter drug; it is a prescription treatment, so talk to our Dallas / Fort Worth Metroplex ophthalmologists about whether or not this medication is a good fit for you
+- LATISSE® is not an over the counter drug; it is a prescription treatment, so talk to our Dallas / Fort Worth Metroplex ophthalmologists about whether or not this medication is a good fit for you.

-Speak with our Dallas / Fort Worth Metroplex Eye Doctors About LATISSE®
+Speak with Our Dallas / Fort Worth Metroplex Eye Doctors About LATISSE®